Fedasil: Mission and vision

 Fedasil is responsible for the reception of asylum seekers and other target groups and guarantees high-quality and conformity within the various reception structures.
 Besides reception, Fedasil also coordinates voluntary return programmes.

 The organisation describes its vision as follows: "Fedasil guarantees equal services, irrespective of implementation modalities, and integrated counselling attuned to the specific characteristics of the various target groups.
 The protection of personal integrity and the provision of a realistic image of the future are important points of attention in this regard.

-Fedasil strives to attain the requisite flexibility and decisiveness in order to be able to fully assume our responsibility.
-The most important success factors for this are: involvement in the preliminary phases and aftercare, a responsible organisation that puts result-oriented and efficient management at all levels first and foremost, combined with the necessary transparency and regular follow-up.
+Fedasil is said to strive to attain the requisite flexibility and decisiveness in order to be able to fully assume it's responsibility.
+The most important success factors for this are said to be : "Involvement in the preliminary phases and aftercare, a responsible organisation that puts result-oriented and efficient management at all levels first and foremost, combined with the necessary transparency and regular follow-up".

 Fedasil intends to make an important contribution to the definition, correct image, social acceptance and implementation of a just migration policy.
 To this end, Fedasil intends to observe Belgium's international commitments, such as the conventions and treaties concerning human rights and European Directives with regard to reception and asylum.”